davimmt/ansible-nginx/README.md

 **That means that all commits must not include `shared` files and `individual` files at the same time.**

-This is because *cherry-picking* will be used to merge shared files commits to another branches, while leaving individual files commits alone.
+This is because `cherry-picking` will be used to merge shared files commits from another branches, while leaving individual files commits alone. <br>
+And `checkout <path>` (path should be listed in the above table) will be used to stage individual files commits from another branches, while leaving shared files commits alone.

 ### Checking inventory
     ansible-inventory -i inventories/ --graph